TeliaSoneraNorge/styleguide/src/components/atoms/Paragraph/Paragraph.md

-Status: In progress
+Status: *in progress*.

 Work remaining:

 - Consider doing some basic styling for `<p>` on a global level.
 Current implementation requires class .paragraph to get any styling.
 - Consider if max-width (for readability) should be implemented on the paragraph or in the context